 Visiting Santiago, Chile

-Best Things To Do In Santiago, Chile
+Best Things To Do in Santiago, Chile

 Wondering what to see in Santiago, Chile?
 Our list of top Santiago, Chile things to do includes our best recommendations for fellow travelers.

-#1 Soar To The Top Of Cerro San Cristobal
+#1 Soar To The Top of Cerro San Cristobal

 Cerro San Cristobal (or St. Christopher’s Hill) stands on the north side of Centro in the Bellavista neighborhood within the Parque Metropolitano.
 Promising spectacular views on a sunny, clear day, ascending to the summit ranks as one of the top things to do in Santiago!
-Map and Reviews.

 Cristobal Hilltop Views